 The only Cameroon-wrapped blend in Ashton cigar’s premium line-up, the Heritage Puro Sol has been around for a while now, but it wasn’t until this year that the Belicoso No. 2 (4 7/8 x49) landed the #7 spot on Cigar Aficionado’s Top 25 (although the Robusto size did make an appearance on the 2008 list).
-This cigar has received tons of praise over the years from various sources for its easygoing and smooth profile of cedar, sweetness, and mild spice, so I figured it was high time that I pulled one out for review.
+This cigar has received tons of praise over the years from various sources for its easygoing and smooth profile of cedar, sweetness, and mellow spice, so I figured it was high time that I pulled one out for review.

 The cigar had the precise, high-end construction one would expect from Ashton, with a particularly well-done belicoso tip at the head.
 The light-brown wrapper smelled of cedar and dark roast coffee, and after snipping the cap, pre-light draws produced a light and creamy taste of slightly sweet cedar.
 If I were basing this review on pre-light aromas alone I would have to give it an A, this stick had the distinct scent of well-rested, high quality tobacco.